 Make sure that you keep your printer’s firmware and drivers up-to-date.
 Often, updates add new or improved security features, patch known security holes, and fix other problems.

+While printers are connected to your network and other devices, they also handle data you want to protect.
 Consider buying printers that require users to provide some form of identification (such as a PIN) before it prints.

 Don’t neglect hard copies of documents.
 Shred sensitive papers when you no longer need them.

 Before disposing of an old or broken printer, make sure that its internal hard drive (if it has one) isn’t saving any documents.
 Check your printer’s documentation to determine whether it has a drive, and if it does, to learn how to erase the data.